davidusb-geek/ros-robotics-python/README.md

-# robot-test
+# ros-robotics-python
-Two test files using ROS.
-A first file for publishing commands from a PS3 SixAxis controller.
-A second file with an example of a publisher/subscriber in the same file.
+Some example files using python for publishing and subscribing to topics in ROS for some basic robotics.